lucabrunox/nix-user-chroot/README.md

 ```

 You are in a user chroot where `/` is owned by your user, hence also `/nix` is owned by your user.
 Everything else is bind mounted from the real root.

+Notes:

+- The nix config is not in `/etc/nix` but in `/nix/etc/nix`, so that you can modify it.
+This is done with the `NIX_CONF_DIR`, which you can override at any time.